projectdiscovery/nuclei/README.md

-   -cc, -client-cert string    client certificate file (PEM-encoded) used for authenticating against scanned hosts -ck, -client-key string     client key file (PEM-encoded) used for authenticating against scanned hosts -ca, -client-ca string      client certificate authority file (PEM-encoded) used for authenticating against scanned hosts -ztls                       use ztls library with autofallback to standard one for tls13 -sni string                 tls sni hostname to use (default: input domain name)
+   -cc, -client-cert string    client certificate file (PEM-encoded) used for authenticating against scanned hosts -ck, -client-key string     client key file (PEM-encoded) used for authenticating against scanned hosts -ca, -client-ca string      client certificate authority file (PEM-encoded) used for authenticating against scanned hosts -sml, -show-match-line      show match lines for file templates, works with extractors only -ztls                       use ztls library with autofallback to standard one for tls13 -sni string                 tls sni hostname to use (default: input domain name)